Buying a Home?

 Making an Offer

 Now that you've found a home you love, the next step is to make a formal offer on the home.
 This is a written contract that I will prepare on your behalf.
-It includes the price you are offering, an offer of earnest money to secure the offer (usually 1% of the purchase price), a nominal Due Diligence Fee to the seller's (usually 1% of the earnest money) the Due Diligence period needed for inspection, and of course the closing date - among other things.
-Don't worry, I'll walk you through it all.
+It includes the price you are offering, an offer of earnest money to secure the offer (usually 1% of the purchase price), a nominal Due Diligence Fee to the seller's (usually 1% of the earnest money), the Due Diligence period needed for inspection, and of course the closing date - among other things.
+Changes in the market and each buying/selling situation may change the amounts needed for the security deposit and Due Diligence Fee, but don't worry, your Carolina Home Realtor will walk you through it all.

 Usually after a series of counter-offers, you and the seller will come to a compromise and the contract is finalized.